Linear and Nonlinear Frequency-Division Multiplexing: Optical Fiber Networks

-It was understood in the past few years that nonlinear interactions do not limit capacity in deterministic integrable optical networks.
-These interactions arise from \emph{methods of communication}, which disregard nonlinearity [Part I--III].
-After abstracting away non-essential aspects, current methods, in essence, modulate linear-algebraic modes of transmission.
-These linear multiplexing methods include WDM, time-division multiplexing (TDM), orthogonal frequency-division multiplexing (OFDM), space-division multiplexing (SDM), and pulse-train transmission (see Fig.~\ref{fig:nft3d} (a)).
-When linear multiplexing is applied to nonlinear channels, interference and ISI are inevitable.
-In a network environment interference cannot be removed, while intra-channel ISI can \emph{partially} be compensated for using signal processing.
-The idea of sharing bandwidth in WDM, and integration in SDM, conflict with nonlinearity.
-Since the latter is fixed by physics, it was proposed to replace the approach [Part I--III].
+It was realized in the past few years that nonlinear interactions do not limit the capacity in the deterministic models of optical networks.
+These interactions arise from \emph{methods of communication}, which disregard nonlinearity \cite{yousefi2012nft1,yousefi2012nft2,yousefi2012nft3}.
+After abstracting away non-essential aspects, current methods, in essence, apply linear modulation and multiplexing.
+The linear modulation schemes include PAM and pulse-train transmission.
+The linear multiplexing methods are WDM, orthogonal frequency-division multiplexing (OFDM), time-division multiplexing (TDM), polarization-division multiplexing (PDM) and space-division multiplexing (SDM).
+When linear multiplexing is applied to nonlinear channels, it gives rise to inter-channel interference and inter-symbol interference (ISI).
+In a network environment interference cannot be removed, while intra-channel ISI can partially be compensated using signal processing.
+The idea of sharing bandwidth in WDM, and integration in SDM, conflict with nonlinearity because of interactions among transmission modes.
+Since the nonlinearity is fixed by physics, it was proposed to replace the approach \cite{yousefi2012nft1,yousefi2012nft2,yousefi2012nft3}.

-Yousefi and Kschischang recently proposed nonlinear frequency-division multiplexing which is fundamentally compatible with the channel [Part I--III].
-NFDM is based on observation that the NLS equation supports nonlinear eigenfunctions which have a crucial independence property, the key to build a multi-user system.
-The tool necessary to reveal independent signal degrees-of-freedom is the NFT.
-Based on that, NFDM was constructed which can be viewed as a generalization of OFDM to nonlinear optical fiber.
-Exploiting the integrability property, NFDM modulates non-interacting degrees-of-freedom.
-In the absence of noise, in contrast to WDM, achievable rate of NFDM is infinite (see Section~\ref{sec:simulations}).
+Yousefi and Kschischang recently proposed nonlinear frequency-division multiplexing which is fundamentally compatible with the channel \cite{yousefi2012nft1,yousefi2012nft2,yousefi2012nft3}.
+NFDM exploits a delicate structure in the channel model, in order to implement interference-free communication.
+NFDM is based on the observation that the NLS equation supports nonlinear Fourier ``modes'' which have an important property that they propagate independently in the channel, the key to build a multi-user system.
+The tool necessary to reveal independent signal DoFs is the NFT.
+Based on the NFT, NFDM was constructed which can be viewed as a generalization of OFDM in linear channels to the nonlinear optical fiber.
+Exploiting the integrability property, NFDM modulates non-interacting signal DoFs in the channel.